haleyhousellc/arboriculture/docs/developer/comparer.md

 enum MyEnum { MONDAY, TUESDAY, WEDNESDAY, THURSDAY, FRIDAY, SATURDAY, SUNDAY }

-// Custom type with a string member and a number member.
-How do you decide which among two objects is greater? interface IMyObject {
+// Custom type with a string member, a number member, and an enum member.
+How do you decide which among
+// two objects is greater?
+interface IMyObject {
     member1: string;
     member2: number;